 The conference gave me the push I needed to decide to launch my business finally.

 Get Social YEG was my Christmas baby, launching on December 27, 2016.

 FYI – I launched my Instagram even before I had a website!
 (Pro Tip – make sure you confirm your username is available BEFORE you purchase your domain)

 BEFORE LONG, I TOOK ON MY FIRST CLIENT, THEN MY SECOND, AND THEN MY THIRD.

-Entrepreneurship gave me so much adrenaline that I swear I lived off of it for those first 6 months on business.
-During the day, I still worked full time at the design agency job and at night I took on a full-time workload for my own business.
+Entrepreneurship gave me so much adrenaline that I swear I lived off it for those first six months on business.
+During the day, I still worked full-time at the design agency job and night, I took on a full-time workload for my own business.
 Coffee was my fuel and saving grace.